-

 Common deal protection and cost coverage mechanisms in public transactions include:

 - break fees, which the target company agrees to pay to the acquirer if the deal fails to close due to certain specified events.
 Such events commonly include the termination of the merger protocol due to a better alternative offer, a change of recommendation by the target company’s management board or supervisory board, or a breach of the merger protocol by the target company.
-Break fees are typically capped at a percentage of the deal value, usually around 1%;
+Break fees are typically capped at a percentage of the deal value, usually around 1% to 2%;

 - reverse break fees, which the acquirer agrees to pay to the target company if the deal fails to close due to certain specified events (mainly the failure to obtain the regulatory approvals or a breach of the merger protocol by the acquirer).
-Reverse-break fee amounts are generally more deal-specific than break fee amounts; and
+Reverse-break fee amounts are generally more deal-specific and higher than break fee amounts; and

-- irrevocable undertakings by key shareholders of the target company, who agree with the acquirer to tender their shares and vote in favor of the deal, subject to certain conditions and limitations.
+- irrevocable undertakings by key shareholders of the target company, who agree with the acquirer to tender their shares and vote in favour of the deal, subject to certain conditions and limitations.
 Shareholders entering into irrevocable undertakings will generally require that they can terminate the irrevocable undertaking in the event of a substantially better alternative offer.

 -